 Greetings from a highly functional asperger autist,

 1. My mentality is ASD, the opposite of ADD, that is, Attention Surplus Disorder.
-The average persons have an attention span of eight seconds (per McGill University 2015 study[was twelve seconds in 2010 study]) which means their consciousness no longer cogitates what they were thinking nine seconds ago.
+Average persons have an attention span of eight seconds (per McGill University 2015 study[was twelve seconds in 2010 study]) which means their consciousness no longer cogitates what one was thinking nine seconds ago.
 You have experienced this when you say to yourself, "What was I just thinking?"

 2. McGill researchers cited smart phones as a primary cause of the reduced attention span.
 Other researchers cite the impersonal nature of cell phones, as well as social media, as a cause for reduced interpersonal skills and increased depression.
 The reputed tools of connectivity are downhill paths of intelligence and happiness.
 For some people, they are connectivity cliffs, aka, suicides.

 3. With ASD, one discerns discontinuity or contradictions in average attention-spanners.
-When queried about inconsistencies, most people go on the defensive as they do not remember what they just said.
+Non-sequiturs stick out like sore thumbs.
+When queried about inconsistencies, most short-thinkers go on the defensive as they do not remember what they just said.
 Many turn on their anger engines.
 Their ego defense introduces thin-skinned mental blockage that further reduces mental recollections.
-In effect, a lower attention span predisposes one to be natural, unintentional hypocrites, i.e., dumber than one's usual normal.
+In effect, a lower attention span predisposes one to be a natural, unintentional hypocrite, i.e., dumber than one's usual normal.
 And, if you throw in low-information truisms, one finds it takes a fool to argue with a fool.

-8. As an ASD'er, I was lucky to have had life-helpers who helped reverse my childhood and adolescent life hell.
+10. As an ASD'er, I was lucky to have had life-helpers who helped reverse my childhood and adolescent hell (my repressed memory of 40 years).

 1. I can tie things together because I have a broader attention span to juggle more information.
 One is a transductive rather than deductive or inductive reasoner.